ksanjeevan/simple-receptive-field/README.md

  1. Calculate receptive field for conv block for a given position (important to zero out the bias term!)
  2. Create an input shaped tensor of `1s`
- 3. Zero out all input entries that fall in Receptive Field
+ 3. Zero out all input entries that fall in the Receptive Field
  4. After a forward pass, the only zero entry should be the chosen position (other factors may contribute to zeros in the output, e.g. padding, but the initial output position **must** be `0`)

 Illustrated here: